jentcashell/metamedia-research/future_diary.md

 Some of my fans create art based on my style, and I feel proud to inspire a younger generation of artists.
 I also opened a shop for my original art, prints, and merchandise, making art making not just a passion but also turned it into a business.
 However, I will not lose the authenticity of my art and keep doing art with passion and intuition.

+**2. Negative diary**

+Back in 2020, I was an 18 years old girl desperately wanting to be beautiful like supermodels, like Kylie Jenner.
+I was captivated by the blinding lights of fame, and where else can I get famous easier than Instagram?
+So I decided to settle to become an influencer.
+The botox lips, the snatched facelift, the boob jobs, the liposuction.
+I did them all.
+I post photos of myself daily on Instagram to gain more followers and kept on spreading the hype of gen-Z's beauty standard.
+No matter how much surgery I had, I never felt it was enough.
+I found myself constantly scrolling through the Instagram feed and always find people who look more beautiful than me.
+I was filled with envy.
+Even though I know it’s the magic of Photoshop, I still want to achieve the supreme level of beauty, for the likes, for the followers, for the fame.
+So I did not stop until my body can’t take any more surgery.

+I put myself in a hole of constant injections of plastic and fillers.
+At 30 years old, I am left with scars of failed surgeries.
+It’s a horror to live like a saggy rotten corpse.
+I was never able to embrace my own beauty, and I partly blame that on Instagram and how the 2020s popularized the craze of unnatural beauty and targeted woman’s insecurity.